February 21, 2019

 This 50-minute beginner class is designed to introduce your child to the world of gymnastics.
 Students will learn basic gymnastics positions and vocabulary.
 They will build flexibility, core, leg, and arm strength, along with personal confidence through the practice of multiple gymnastics stations.
 Stations will include floor, vault, bars, and beam.
 All genders are welcome to attend.
 No previous gymnastics experience necessary.

 This program introduces youth to soccer with games that allow them to run, play as a group and kick a ball.
 They will gain basic soccer skills while building fundamental skills such as balance and coordination.
 Classes incorporate activities that are sure to be fun for everyone!

 Session 2 adult fitness classes will begin the week of March 11th.
 We offer Yoga Flow, Drums Alive, Zumba, P90X and many more!

-For more information or to register for these and other Recreation programs please visit the Recreation Department page at https://cityofsunprairie.com/156/Recreation-Aquatics.
+For more information or to register for these and other Recreation programs please visit the Recreation Department page.

 Suicide Prevention Community Event

-Bethlehem Lutheran Church (300 Broadway Drive) is sponsoring an open forum for students and parents on Wednesday, February 27th from 6:00 p.m. -8:00 p.m.
+Bethlehem Lutheran Church (300 Broadway Drive) is sponsoring an open forum for students and parents on Wednesday, February 27th from 6:00 p.m. to 8:00 p.m.
 This is a 90-minute interactive training, taught by a certified instructor rained at the QPR Institute with a time for questions and answers during the last hour.
 QPR stands for Question, Persuade and Refer: the three steps anyone can learn to save a life.
-Reserve a spot by contacting Pastor Steve Vera at firstname.lastname@example.org or 608-837-7446.
-The invitation can be found at https://cityofsunprairie.com/QPRInvitation.
+Reserve a spot by emailing Pastor Steve Vera or call 608-837-7446.
+View the invitation.